VinayNoogler000/To-Do-App/README.md

 NOTE: The 'main' branch contains the initial/older version of To-Do App & 'updated' branch contains the latest/updated version of the To-Do app, which is developed by me.

-The To-Do App, which I had developed has basic features like: adding tasks in the To-Do list, removing tasks from the To-Do list, viewing the To-Do lists and quitting the application.
+The To-Do App, which I had developed has basic features like: adding tasks in the To-Do list, removing tasks from the To-Do list, and viewing the To-Do lists.

-In JavaScript, I used the 'prompt' function to get the user's request and an array to store all the tasks, added by the user.
+In JavaScript, I used the event listeners to get the tasks entered by the user and updated the to-do list.

 I enjoyed engineering this mini-project To-Do List, which is decent and solves a real world problem of managing and prioritising the tasks of the day.
 It took me around 30 minutes to build the logic and code the program.